Understanding Contract Terms

 Ensure you understand the process when buying your home by learning some of the 'lingo' when it comes to purchasing.
 This quick reference includes some of the terms you will hear through your purchase process:

-- Contract - the contract is the document that sets out your offer for the property; the price, details of the deposit, any conditions that the contract may be subject to such as finance, building and pest inspections (or other special conditions requested by you) and the date that settlement will occur.
+- Contract - the contract is the document that sets out your accepted offer for the property; the price, details of the deposit, any conditions that the contract may be subject to such as finance, building and pest inspections (or other special conditions requested by you or the vendor) and the date that settlement will occur.
 It also contains other relevant information about the property.
-The contract becomes a legally binding document once you and the seller have signed and it is from this contract date that the dates for fulfillment of the conditions is calculated.
+The contract becomes a legally binding document once you and the seller have signed, the deposit is paid, dated, and exchanged, it is from this contract date that the dates for settlement is calculated.

 - Deposit - the purpose of a deposit is to show the seller that you are serious about purchasing the property and the amount can be negotiated between you and the seller not exceeding 10% of the purchase price.
-The deposit is generally held in the agents trust account and can also be paid in 2 stages; with a smaller amount at the time of signing and a balance sum once the contract is unconditional.
-If you legitimately terminate the contract (i.e. you are not in default) then you will be entitled to a full refund of the deposit (excluding the 0.25% termination penalty of the cooling off period).
+The deposit is generally held in the agent's trust account and can also be paid in 2 stages; with a smaller amount at the time of signing and a balance sum once the contract is unconditional.
+If you or the vendor terminate the contract before contracts are exchanged then you will be entitled to a full refund of the deposit.

-- Cooling off period - a compulsory 5 business day cooling off period applies to all residential contracts in Queensland (excluding contracts formed at auction).
-This will begin on the day that you or your solicitor receive the contract and ends at 5:00pm on the 5th business day.
-You may terminate the contract for any reason whatsoever during this time however, the seller is entitled to deduct a penalty of up to 0.25% of the purchase price from the deposit.
+- Cooling off period - a 5 business day cooling-off period applies to all contracts in NSW (excluding contracts formed at auction).
+This will begin on the day that contracts exchange and ends at 5:00pm on the 5th business day.
+The cooling-off period may be waived if agreed by both parties and a special condition will be added to the contract.

 - Special condition - the contract may be subject to typical conditions such as finance and building and pest inspections however, if you would like some time to conduct a soil test (for example) then a special condition can be included in your offer that makes the contract subject to receiving a satisfactory soil test report.